 Researchers at The University of Texas at Dallas have devised a new technique to isolate aggressive cells thought to form the root of many hard-to-treat metastasized cancers—a significant step toward developing new drugs that might target these cells.

 “Our lab is interested in finding ways to prevent cancer recurrence,” said Dr. Jiyong Lee, assistant professor in the Department of Chemistry and Biochemistry in the School of Natural Sciences and Mathematics at UT Dallas.
-“The problem is, not all cancer are equal.
+“The problem is, not all cancer cells are equal.

 “There is a small population of cancer cells that is much more aggressive than others—cancer stem cells,” Lee said.
 “These give rise to secondary tumors, even after the primary tumor has been successfully treated.
 The cells are notoriously difficult to find, let alone eradicate.”